Smaller Language Models are Better Black-box Machine-Generated Text Detectors: Additional Plots

-We have also provided an overall summary of the heatmaps in Figure~\ref{fig:main_barplot_summary}, where we have presented the numbers from the best overall detector with mean AUC of 0.92 (OPT-125M) and the biggest model of the same family, OPT-6.7B with average AUC of 0.46.
-One noteworthy observation is that OPT-125M can detect generations from models like GPT3 and ChatGPT with relatively high AUC (0.81), whereas if the intuitive approach of taking another large, ``similar'' model were to be taken and we were to use OPT-6.7B, we would get AUC of 0.67 and 0.58 for these models, respectively, which are both close to random (0.5).
+We provide a summary of Figure~\ref{fig:main_heatmap_size} in Figure~\ref{fig:main_barplot_summary}, where we have presented the numbers from the best overall detector with mean AUC of 0.92 (OPT-125M) and the biggest model of the same family, OPT-6.7B with average AUC of 0.46.

-We hypothesize that the reason behind large models being poor detectors of text generated by other models (especially smaller ones), is that larger models have a more refined taste, therefore they don't attribute text generated by other models as their own generations.
-Smaller models, however, attribute any machine-generated text as their own, since they have a less specific taste and are looser fitting models.
-We discuss this further in Section~\ref{sec:curvature}.